lynchjames/note-refactor-obsidian/README.md

 ### Note Splitting

-Splitting the current note from the current line into a new note.
+Splitting the current note from the current line into a new note or append to an existing one.

 #### Split note here - current line as note file name